 Your first order of business is to identify trigger points (spots with noticeable muscle tension).

-Muscle shouldn’t feel painful to compress.
+Muscles shouldn’t feel painful to compress.
 When you roll on your muscle and you feel no discomfort, this means there is nothing wrong with the tissue.

 Foam rolling hamstrings